BriannaVitan/Weather-Forecast-Dashboard/README.md

 ## Installation

 To use the weather App, please follow these steps:
-1. Clone the Repo at git clone
+1. Clone the Repo at git clone at https://github.com/BriannaVitan/Weather-forecast.git
 2. Navigate to the project directory
 3. Install: npm install
-4. Start the sever: npm start dev
+4. Start the sever: npm run start:dev
-5. Open your web browser, if not, navigate to  http://localhost:3001 to view the app.
+5. The browser should pop on your web browser, if not, navigate to your web browser and paste http://localhost:3001 to view the app.

 ## Usage